According to Article II, Section 3, Clause 1 of the United States Constitution, The President

 The State of the SAP BusinessObjects Business Intelligence Platform is Strong

 The SAP BusinessObjects BI Platform team continues to innovate and SAP plans to support it well into the future.
 One organization that I am working with- a multi-national insurance corporation- is deploying it this year as its global standard.
-I’m excited to see what will be delivered next year by SAP BusinessObjects BI 4.3.
+I’m excited to see what will be delivered next year by SAP BusinessObjects BI 4.3 [UPDATE: Check out my article Preparing for SAP BusinessObjects BI 4.3].
 Who knows?
 We may get the band back together next year to start writing a Fifth Edition of Web Intelligence: The Comprehensive Guide.

 For More Information

 - SAP BusinessObjects BI 4.2 SP7: What’s New in the BI Platform

 - SAP BusinessObjects BI 4.2 SP7: What’s New in Web Intelligence and the Semantic Layer

 What are your plans for the on-premise SAP BusinessObjects BI platform in 2019?
 Will your organization start an SAP Analytics Cloud pilot?
 Share your thoughts in the comments below.